coderabhaysharma/KishanBazar/README.md

 ## Features

-1. **Dual Interfaces**: KishanBazar provides separate interfaces for consumers and famer, accessible through the navbar with options for SignUp and SignIn including email verification for the created account.
+1. **Dual Interfaces**: KishanBazaar provides separate interfaces for consumers and famer, accessible through the navbar with options for SignUp and SignIn including email verification for the created account.

 **_Seller Side_**